Take a Maryland Fall Foliage Trip

-As the air turns cool and crisp, enjoy Maryland’s autumn in all its splendor on these unforgettable foliage tours and Scenic Byways.
+As the air turns cool and crisp, enjoy Maryland’s beautiful sunsets and autumn in all its splendor on these unforgettable foliage tours and Scenic Byways.

 Hiking, Biking and City-Sighting around the C&O Canal

 Perhaps the best way to see the trees is right up close and personal along the Chesapeake and Ohio Canal Scenic Byway.
 Seven visitor centers are spread over the 184.5 miles of the C&O Canal and the C&O Canal National Historic Park offers numerous hiking options, such as the strenuous Billy Goat Trail for advanced hikers.
 The trail rewards hikers with vistas of the surging Potomac River flanked by forests bursting with color.

 After the climb, enjoy a well-deserved lunch just a short distance from the trail.
 The Old Angler’s Inn offers large portions of creative fare in a charming outdoor setting, heated in the cooler months.

 Later, ride a mule-drawn canal boat, which departs from the Great Falls Tavern Visitor Center.
 Aboard the slow half-mile canal tour, guides describe life in the 1870s and how the canal system benefitted industry many years ago.

 In nearby Silver Spring, the tree-lined crushed gravel path of the Capital Crescent Trail makes for a great short bike ride.
-For dinner, the city’s hub has great choices, from American artisanal cuisine at 8407 Kitchen Bar to traditional Latin American dishes at Samantha’s Restaurant.
+For dinner, the city’s hub has great choices, from American artisanal cuisine to traditional Latin American dishes at Samantha’s Restaurant.

 When the day is done, the small but charming Etta Mae Inn at Takoma Park’s Grahill-Davis Historic Estate makes a great stopping point, or stay at one of the many hotels right in Silver Spring.